WHO ARE THE INDIGENOUS PEOPLES OF SOUTHERN AFRICA?

 A major area of dissatisfaction and alleged discrimination in San territories is the behaviour of the Land Boards, which determine how communities may use lands under a temporary tenurial system.
 Traditional San practices of hunting, fishing and gathering wild food are either illegal or not possibly the bases of tenure rights.
 Contemporary land use for conservation purposes is also difficult to achieve when competing with politically and economically more powerful Bantu groups.

 Subsequently, most of the San who were displaced from the CKGR have not been allowed to return.
 There are still problems concerning the entrance of former residents to the reserve.
-In, 2014 some of the San inside the protected area were not provided with medicines such as those for HIV or tuberculosis and were allegedly subject to harassment the gates of the reserve.
+In 2014, some of the San inside the protected area were not provided with medicines such as those for HIV or tuberculosis, and were allegedly subject to harassment at the gates of the reserve while attempting to return to the CKGR.

 The government’s view is that it is treating all citizens equally, providing housing, water and schools to remote rural areas, while trying to pressure communities out of protected areas and into new villages with centralised amenities.